Estdio/ScriptKiddieIDE/README.md

 # Script Kiddie IDE

 This is an IDE for YASKC (you're a script kiddie cope) programming language.
-It transpiles to arduino C++ to run on an Estick (rubber ducky like pen testing device).
+It transpiles to Arduino C++ to run on an Estick (rubber ducky like pen testing device).

 ![scriptkiddide](ScriptKiddieIDE/assets/scriptkiddieIDE.PNG)